 Jx=x-xATSA-1x-xA+γy-FxTSO-1y-Fx#1

 where xA and SA are the prior emissions estimate and error covariance matrix, respectively (section 2.4); y and SO are the vector of m observations and the error covariance matrix, respectively (section 2.5); F is the chemical transport model (CTM) that simulates observations as a function of emissions (section 2.2); and γ is a regularization factor that accounts for the absence of covariance in SO (section 2.4) (Brasseur and Jacob, 2017).
 The nested methane CTM is linear so that Fx=Kx+c where K=∂y∂x is the Jacobian matrix and c is constant.
-Analytical minimization of the cost function then yields the optimal (posterior) state vector estimate x, error covariance matrix S, and information content given by the averaging kernel matrix A=∂x∂x, which describes the sensitivity of the posterior estimate to the true state vector.
-The diagonal elements are commonly referred to as averaging kernel sensitivities and their sum gives the degrees of freedom for signal (DOFS), the number of pieces of information independently constrained by the observing system (Rodgers, 2000).
+Analytical minimization of the cost function then yields the optimal (posterior) state vector estimate x, error covariance matrix S, and information content given by the averaging kernel matrix A=∂x∂x=I-ShatSa-1, which describes the sensitivity of the posterior estimate to the true state vector.
+The diagonal elements of A are commonly referred to as averaging kernel sensitivities and their sum (trace of A) gives the degrees of freedom for signal (DOFS), the number of pieces of information independently constrained by the observing system (Rodgers, 2000).
 We generate an inversion ensemble using a range of prior emissions, prior errors, observations, and observing system errors, giving an additional estimate of inversion error (section 2.7).

 The standard analytical solution is numerically unstable for large n since it requires inverting a non-sparse n×n matrix.
 We use reduced-rank approximations that solve the inversion on an orthonormal basis that optimally spans the information content of the satellite–forward model observing system (Bousserez and Henze, 2018).
 The basis is given by the eigendecomposition of the prior-preconditioned Hessian